zivraf/LowPri/201-vmss-low-pri-bottle-autoscale-no-rules/README.md

-### Low-priority, delete on eviction, and autoscale with no rules demo app on Ubuntu 16.04 ###
+### Low-priority, delete on eviction, standrard SLB, and autoscale with no rules demo app on Ubuntu 16.04 ###

 A Low-priority VM scale set (spanning tenants) with eviction policy set to delete and autoscaling with a Python Bottle server to do some fake work.

 - Spanning VMSS is meant to support large deployments.
 However, combined with low-priority, it enables using capacity from all capacity in the region (or Availability Zone).
 - Autoscaling without any scaling rules (just setting the minimum) will compensate for every evicted VM.
+- Standard SLB to support spanning tenants
 - NOTE: Using autoscaling require setting eviction policy to 'delete'.
-With evision policy set to delete, autoscaling will compensate for evicted (deleted) VMs in the scale set.
+With eviction policy set to delete, autoscaling will compensate for evicted (deleted) VMs in the scale set.

 - After it is deployed look at the resource group public IP address resource (in portal or resources explorer).
 Get the IP or domain name.
 - Browse to the website of vm#0 (port 9000), which shows the current back-end VM name.